Role: Principal Product Designer (Lead Architect)

 Rotational Color Harmony

-• Competitive Dominance: The new analytics suite became a centerpiece of the sales process, contributing directly to multiple RFP wins with Tier-1 financial institutions.
+• Accelerated Sales Pipeline: The new analytics suite became a primary differentiator, contributing directly to multiple RFP wins with Tier-1 financial institutions.

 Compliance Dashboard